 I’m certainly not alone in my desire to make side income a priority.
 In a survey we conducted earlier this year, 10 percent of Well Kept Wallet readers said they wanted to earn extra income this year.

-Whether you want to create a means to generate consistent side income or to just see more shelf space in your cramped closet, these are the best sites like Amazon that may help you get there.
+Whether you want to create a means to generate consistent side income or just to see more shelf space in your cramped closet, these are the best sites like Amazon that may help you get there.

+Bonanza is geared to the entrepreneur who wants to scale quickly and grow their business.
 Many Bonanza sellers believe it’s an easier and cheaper marketplace than Amazon or even eBay as you can save 50 percent in fees compared to the competition.

 Websites to Sell Your Designer Clothing

-However, for the ones that still have a lot of life left in them, consider using the following sites that are specifically geared to selling clothes.
+However, for the ones that still have a lot of life left in them, consider using the following sites specifically geared to selling clothes.

 Poshmark is a great way to get rid of the grossly neglected designer duds in your closet.
 You know what I’m talking about.
 That dress that you only wore once and the brand new stilettos that have been resting in its safe shoebox for the last year.